top of page

 2.5 Extracting Shoreline by using Vegetation Index + Tasseled Cap transformation technique

-Just as water features were first identified and then subsequently the edge where it met non-water features was demarcated as the shoreline in the previous workflow, a similar logic albeit with an opposing method has been used in this workflow.
-Here, a Vegetation Index - Normalized Difference Vegetation Index (NDVI) - has been used to identify non-water features and subsequently the edge where it meets water features has been demarcated as the shoreline.
-I've deliberately kept the Area of Interest the same - Anjuna and its surroundings in Goa - in both these workflows as well as tried to keep the timeline of Imagery Acquisition similar - this allowed me to compare the output from both the methods (Water and Vegetation Index) and draw some interesting insights!
-Check out the video below-
+Just as Water features were first identified and subsequently, the edge where it met non-Water features was demarcated to isolate the Shoreline in the previous workflow, a similar logic albeit using a contrasting method has been demonstrated in this workflow.
+Here, a Vegetation Index - Normalized Difference Vegetation Index (NDVI) - has been used to identify non-Water features and subsequently its edge where it meets Water features has been used to isolate the Shoreline.

-Video 6: Extracting Shoreline by using Vegetation Index + Tasseled Cap transformation on Landsat 8 Optical Imagery using ArcGIS Pro (V5 of 7)
+Video 6: Extracting Shoreline using Vegetation Index + Tasseled Cap transformation on Landsat 8 Multispectral Imagery using ArcGIS Pro (V5 of 7)

 TIMESTAMPS